 Absolutely.
 Our 15 ounce Sunforger fabric is your best choice if you are planning on making your tipi a “permanent” structure.
 It is flame resistant and marine boatshrunk.
-From a maintenance perspective, after your tipi has been up for a few months, go inside and push out all of the poles except for the tripod poles.
+After your tipi has been up for a few months, go inside and push out all of the poles except for the tripod poles.
 This will keep your tipi cover tight and prevent flapping and wear in the wind.

 How long will a tipi last?

 The tipi poles will easily last a decade or more.
 The canvas tipi cover is a bit more variable.
-It could last just a couple of years or nearly as long as your poles.
-The life of the tipi cover is highly dependent on the quality of fabric you choose, the climate your tipi is located in, how long your tipi is left up and how well you store it when you put it away.
+The life of the tipi canvas is highly dependent on the quality of fabric you choose, the climate where your tipi is located, how long your tipi is left up and how well you store it when you put it away.
 Your tipi cover will last longer if it is not in a high UV area or an extremely wet area.
-It will also last longer if it is not left up year round, but you must be careful to store it completely dry and in a moisture-free area.
+It will also last longer if it is not left up year round, but you must be careful to store it completely dry- and in a moisture-free, rodent-proof storage.